She who laughs last laughs loudest

 It’s time to shower.
 The glass shower door slides open with rollers that rumble like distant thunder.
 The hot water feels good, like it did the 54 day before it, and invariably I sigh as I step in and close the door.

 Once I’m cleaned up, now fully awake, my coordination finally kicks in.
 I move back to the kitchen to open new bottles of water, then fill one after the other with the day’s flavor packets.
-The artificial sugar is my cheap means of spicing up our water intake for the day.
+The artificial sugar is my cheap means of jazzing up our water intake for the day.
 As I elect each packet, I flick it twice to shake the powder to the bottom of the pouch.
 And after carefully opening them, I pour each mix into a bottle before screwing the cap on and giving it a shake.
 I move the bottle almost rhythmically as the powder dissolves.
 The sloshing of the water is as relaxing as the sound of the washing machine on a lazy Saturday.

-Then he pulled out his cell phone.
+Then he pulls out his cell phone.